SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/03-moving-data.md

 ![Transferring files using FileZilla](../fig/filezilla4.png)
 ![Transferring files using FileZilla](../fig/filezilla5.png)

 You can change directory on the remote host by typing a path into the "Remote site:" box.
-For example type in ```/hpcw/sw/user.name``` (where user.name is your username) to access your Swansea home directory.
+For example type in ```/scratch/user.name``` (where user.name is your username) to access your scratch directory.

 ![Transferring files using FileZilla](../fig/filezilla6.png)